AI @ Southern Company

 2024 Q3

-Southern Company integrates natural gas plants for balancing AI-driven data center power needs and experiences significant stock gains tied to surging power demand.
+Southern Company leveraged natural gas plants to meet AI-driven data center power demands; significant stock gains attributed to AI-related energy demand increases.

 2024 Q2